-Why have overdraft fees changed?
+Why have overdraft charges changed?

 In June 2019, the Financial Conduct Authority (FCA) announced that it was changing the way customers are charged for using overdrafts.
 The change was designed to protect vulnerable customers who regularly went into unplanned overdrafts and were charged high fees by their banks for doing so.

-Now, instead of being charged a flat fee for dipping into an unplanned overdraft, all overdraft customers will charged the same annual rate on their borrowing.
+Now, instead of being charged a flat fee for dipping into an unplanned overdraft, all overdraft customers will be charged the same annual rate on their borrowing.
 So, no matter if your overdraft is planned or unplanned, banks will charge the same interest on the amount owed.